Saturday, May 31, 2014

 !Navamsa- Some aspect!

 Some astrologers suggest simply reading the Varga chart just like the Rasi chart.
-It may be useful in the general sense but old authorities of astrology are not in favor of this view.
+It may be useful in the general sense, but old authorities of astrology are not in favor of this view.
 I am also against them.

-What is the use of the calculation of houses!
-Is it only to draw the Chalit chart!
-It is used to determine lordship of houses and not only lordship but to know Vargas falling in the particular house like divisional ascendants as Khar (64th)Navamsa or Khar (22nd )Drekkana.
-So the Vargas falling in the particular house has much importance.
+What is the use of calculating houses?
+Is it only to draw the Chalit chart?
+It is used to determine lordship of houses and not only lordship but to know Vargas falling in the particular house, like divisional ascendants as Khar (64th) Navamsa or Khar (22nd) Drekkana.
+So, the Vargas falling into the particular house has much importance.

-‘Jataka Tatwam’ also suggested the same method of pondering upon the matter of 5th house in the sloka 208.
+‘Jataka Tatwam’ also suggested the same method of pondering upon the matter of the 5th house in Sloka 208.

 “The Vargas falling in the 5th house belongs to Venus or Moon and aspected by either of them produced many issues.”

 We must read the nature of that sign and the influence of planets on it in that particular Varga.
-It is advisable to take Varga of any house equivalent to that Varga.
-As we are reading the Drekkana chart we should take Drekkana of our desired house.
+It is advisable to take the Varga of any house equivalent to that Varga.
+As we are reading the Drekkana chart, we should take the Drekkana of our desired house.
 This works on practical grounds.
-Khar (64th )Navamsa sign from ascendant is only effective which we get after taking Navamsa of the 8th house, generally, it falls in the 4th house from Navamsa ascendant but not necessarily.
+Khar (64th) Navamsa sign from the ascendant is only effective when we get after taking Navamsa of the 8th house, generally, it falls in the 4th house from the Navamsa ascendant, but not necessarily.

 The lordship of houses from the Rasi chart is a unique and incomparable figure to read the house`s result.
-Even in the system of KP, they read planets in the star of the house lord and not in the star of the sub-lord of that house.
+Even in the system of KP, they read planets in the star of the house lord and not in the star of the lord of that house.
 I prefer the method of Sripati to calculate the longitude of houses.

 Let us see some clues using the above method.